programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 command line utility [jq](http://stedolan.github.io/jq/download/).
 (For a tutorial on using command line programs, see ["Introduction to the Bash Command Line"](/lessons/intro-to-bash.html).)
-The following query will convert the special JSON RDF format into a CSV:
+The following query will convert the special JSON RDF format into a CSV file:

 ```sh
 jq -r '.head.vars as $fields | ($fields | @csv), (.results.bindings[] | [.[$fields[]].value] | @csv)' sparql.json > sparql.csv